Skip to Main Navigation | Skip to Content

 Students who fail to stay current with their payment schedule will not be allowed to enroll in a future semester.
 Charges added to the account must be paid in addition to the regular scheduled payment.

 Your student account is billed for the full amount due during each month.
 However, a minimum payment is allowed.
 For the fall and spring terms, up to five (5) time payments may be made after the initial payment.
 To determine the minimum payment allowed, divide the current bill by the number of scheduled payment dates remaining in the term.
 A fee of one and one-half percent (1.5%) of the original loan amount will be assessed each payment period on all balances (except for the months of January and August).

 Late Payment Information

 Keeping your payment plan current is essential to maintaining good financial standing.
 Untimely payments will result in a hold being place on future enrollment and transcripts until the account is brought current.
 If a class schedule has been made for a future semester and payment becomes delinquent, the future semester schedule will be deleted and academic records blocked.
 A collection fee of 15% is added when an account is placed with a third party for collection.
 Set a text reminder to make on time payments!

-To release your credit balance refund log in to the student portal, click on the “student services” tab and navigate to the “financial aid credit balance refund” link in the box labeled “UCM Financial Aid”.
-The link will be active 10 days before the first day of the semester.
-Please keep in mind that only authorized aid can be refunded.
-You can check your financial aid status by clicking on the “student services” tab and navigating to the “financial aid checklist”.
-The checklist is a tool to assist you in identifying any incomplete financial aid requirement(s) and links you to the resources to complete the requirement(s).
+Only “authorized” aid can be refunded.
+You may check your financial aid status in MyCentral by clicking the Student Services tab and navigating to the Financial Aid checklist.
+This checklist is a tool to assist you in identifying any incomplete financial aid requirement(s) and links you to resources to satisfy the requirement(s).